Madeleine L'Engle: Personal life

+The family returned to New York City in 1959 so that Franklin could resume his acting career.
+In 1960, the Franklins moved to an apartment in the Cleburne Building, located on West End Avenue on the Upper West Side of Manhattan.

+Franklin died of cancer on September 26, 1986.

+L'Engle was seriously injured in an automobile accident in 1991, but recovered well enough to visit Antarctica in 1992.

+L'Engle's son, Bion Franklin, died on December 17, 1999, from the effects of prolonged alcoholism.
+He was 47 years old.

 Religious beliefs

 L'Engle was a Christian who attended Episcopal churches and believed in universal salvation, writing that "All will be redeemed in God's fullness of time, all, not just the small portion of the population who have been given the grace to know and accept Christ.
 All the strayed and stolen sheep.
 All the little lost ones."
 As a result of her promotion of Christian universalism, many Christian bookstores refused to carry her books, which were also frequently banned from evangelical Christian schools and libraries.
 At the same time, some of her most secular critics attacked her work for being far too religious.

+L’Engle maintained strong ties to the Episcopal church throughout her career and was a librarian and writer in residence at the Episcopal Cathedral Church of St. John the Divine in New York City for nearly 30 years.

 Her views on divine punishment were similar to those of George MacDonald, who also had a large influence on her fictional work.
-She said "I cannot believe that God wants punishment to go on interminably any more than does a loving parent.
+She said, "I cannot believe that God wants punishment to go on interminably any more than does a loving parent.
 The entire purpose of loving punishment is to teach, and it lasts only as long as is needed for the lesson.
 And the lesson is always love."

-In 1982, L'Engle reflected on how suffering had taught her.
-She told how suffering a "lonely solitude" as a child taught her about the "world of the imagination" that enabled her to write for children.
+In 1982, L'Engle reflected on what suffering had taught her.
+She stated that her "lonely solitude" as a child taught her about the "world of the imagination" that enabled her to write for children.
 Later she suffered a "decade of failure" after her first books were published.
 It was a "bitter" experience, yet she wrote that she had "learned a lot of valuable lessons" that enabled her to persevere as a writer.